Hi friend and Welcome!

 This is one of the best options you can go with if you’re looking to record with skype, doing any pod-casting, you-tube videos, video conferencing, and anything similar.
 I wouldn’t recommend it much for vocals, although it can be done.
 The 4 different polar patterns, its rugged build, and remarkable versatility make it an affordable and valuable option…

 Similarities & Differences

 - Both are really solidly made, and pretty heavy.

 - Both have a very similar look to them, being all silver with comparable grills.

 - Size.
-The Yeti looks sort of like an industrial sized dildo, while the CO1U resembles that of a normal microphone.
+The Yeti looks sort of like a mini spaceship, while the CO1U resembles that of a normal microphone.
 Lol.
 Some criticize the Yeti’s size, being that it’s ginormous and takes up a lot of room on your desk (it’s about a foot tall).

 - Features.
 The C01U has no features.
 The only way you’ll know it’s on is the little green light on the front.
 By contrast, the Yeti has a ton of extras.
 It has 4 different polar patterns, a gain knob, a headphone jack, and a mute button.
 The updated CO1U pro does have a headphone jack.

 - Sound.
 Blue Yeti is a bit less noisy than the C01U.

 - Ease of use.
 Samson is a bit easier to use, and it’s smaller and more portable.
 The Yeti is difficult to protect and very heavy.